AdityaGangadhare/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Keep prob for dropout = 0.7

 My final model results were:
-* training set accuracy of 1.00
+* Training set accuracy of 1.00
-* validation set accuracy of 0.973
+* Validation set accuracy of 0.973
-* test set accuracy of 0.943
+* Test set accuracy of 0.943

 ### Testing the Model on New Images